nexageapps/AI/README.md

 <div align="center">

-# AI Learning Path: From Hello World to Hello GPT
+# AI & Machine Learning Roadmap: From Basics to LLMs

 **Open-source AI education built by a Master's in AI student, for everyone.**